MaheepChaudhary/Causality-in-Trustworthy-Machine-Learning/Readme.md

         The paper proposes a novel technique to combine feature attribution with counterfactual explanations to generate attribution maps that highlight the most discriminative features between pairs of classes.
 This is implemented as:

         They use a *cycle-GAN* to translate real images $X$ of class $Y^i$ to counterfactual images $X'$.
-Then both the images are fed into the *Discriminative Attribution model* which finds out the most discriminative features separting the 2 image.
-The most important part is masked out.
-The part is extracted from the original image $X$ and is combined with the counterfactual image by intiallly masking the region to get the original image.
+Then both the images are fed into the *Discriminative Attribution model* which finds out the most discriminative features separting the 2 images.
+The most important part $m$ of class $Y^i$ is masked out.
+        The part is extracted from the original image $X$ and is combined with the $1-m$ region of counterfactual image to generate $x_H$ of class $Y^i$.

         !['Diagram'](images/6.png)
         </details>